rocket7642/CSS143B/homework/homework2/readme.md

     - Due: 01/21/2019 Tuesday 11:59pm

 ### Submission
 Put your solutions (all .java files but nothing else) into 3 folders called problem_1, problem_2, and problem_3.
 Zip all three folders into a single file and submit through canvas.
 Only the java files in all three folders will be used for grading.
+This is used for grading script and you will receive **ZERO** point if this is not followed.

 ### Problems To Solve